 Key Facts on BNY Mellon Foreign Exchange Litigation

-In addition, while the foreign exchange litigation has received outsized media attention, the reality is the foreign exchange trading environment is increasingly complex and competitive, significantly influencing the financial results of players in this space.
-Fortunately, clients have been largely supportive and appreciate the value we provide.
+In addition, while the foreign exchange litigation has received outsized media attention, clients have been largely supportive and appreciate the value we provide.

 BNY Mellon has thrived for 225 years because of its ability to adapt to the changing marketplace and help its clients do the same.
 The company will continue to evaluate and evolve its product offerings to ensure that they are meeting client demand and best positioning clients to navigate an increasing complex financial environment.

 Along those lines, BNY Mellon has added to its existing foreign exchange trading product line a new defined spread product that offers:

 Pricing based on objective rate sources where applicable, captured periodically throughout the day